ganboing/sifive-trace-decoder/README.md

 			windows\
 		Debug\
 		Release\
+		Doc\
+		examples\
+			itc-utils\
+			java\
+		scripts\

-All source files are in src or include.
+All source files for building the trace decoder are in src or include.
 The file main.cpp contains the driver program for the trace-decoder, but also can be used as a guide to building your own front-end which uses the Trace class for creating instruction streams from the collected trace information.

 When building without a Freedom Tools build, the libraries located in trace-decoder/lib will be used (for Windows, Linux, or Mac OS X).
 These libraries are not the most up-to-date but should function correctly, and are provided so the trace decoder can be built without Freedom Tools.
 When build as part of a Freedom Tools build, the libraries built as part of the Freedom Tools build are used.